 Kid Binoculars

-We love having sets of binoculars just right for the kids (these come in all the colors shows on the box in the photo).
+We love having sets of binoculars just right for the kids (these come in several different colors).
+Great set for kids and a fun gimmick to pack on hikes to keep kids motivated.

 Gifts that pair well with a binoculars: